BhagiaSheri/Student-Management-UI/README.md

 # Disclaimer

-The startup code was provided my MIU proessor Muhyidean for Exam Preparation.
+The startup code was provided by MIU proessor Muhyidean for WAA Exam Preparation.

 ## For Running the student management Backend clone the below repository: